 About the BA (Hons) Professional and Creative Writing programme

-Applicants require 80 UCAS points (UCAS 2017 tariff).
+Applicants require 80 UCAS points.
 This equates to MMP or above at BTEC National Diploma, CCD at A-Level, or Merit on the Diploma Foundation Studies (Art, Design and Media).
-Also, a minimum of grade 4 (A to C GCSE or Level 2) in English.
+Also, a minimum of grade 4 (A to C GCSE or Level 2) in English and Maths.

 What you will learn